freezethinker/e-wallet/README.md

 * Create a debit transaction (with checks on maximum debit amount, minimum wallet balance)
 * Create a credit transaction
 * Get current wallet status (balance,  list of transactions etc.)
+* Minimum wallet balance to be maintained, driven via configuration.
+* A maximum cap on a single debit request, driven via configuration.

 ### Non-Functional Requirements
 * Handle simultaneous debits, honouring the first request and asking the user to re-try on the second request.